techloverhd/chipssight/README.md

 ## API

-By default, chipssight provides a REST API at `/api` (`http://explorer.chips.cash/api/`), but this prefix is configurable from the var `apiPrefix` in the `config.js` file.
+By default, chipssight provides a REST API at `/api` (example: `http://explorer.chips.cash/api/`), but this prefix is configurable from the var `apiPrefix` in the `config.js` file.

 The end-points are: